 There Is (Almost) Nothing Wrong With Sampling

-First of all, sampling is a tried and true technique, and there are plenty of ways to get more data.
-Sampling is triggered in a query involving over 500,000 sessions, and the accuracy suffers if you go higher.
+First of all, sampling is a tried and true technique.
+Sampling can be triggered in a query involving a lot of events and multiple dimensions, and the accuracy suffers.
 By itself, sampling really isn’t much of a problem.
 The numbers display an estimate of the traffic based on a statistical sample.
 If your query is simple, you get a pretty good estimate.

 Problems arise when your query isn’t simple: if you include more than 1 dimension in your query — Google’s algorithms tend to flatten the curves.
-This is especially visible when you create long-term trend reports of something like Source (time is one dimension, Source is the second).
-At this time of year, you see a lot of that in annual website reports.
+This is especially visible when you create long-term trend reports.
+At the start of a year, you see a lot of sampling in annual website reports.
 If you have traffic that is very dynamic, with peaks and valleys from month-to-month, you will see that sampled reports tend to level-off those peaks and valleys.
-In the worst case, you may see a flat line over the whole report, which is simply misleading (a.k.a. “evil”).
+In the worst case, you may see a flat line over the whole report, which is simply misleading.

-Ecommerce and goal details can be seriously misstated if any sampling kicks in, because the report will only show details for hits that were included in the sample.
+Ecommerce and key event details can be seriously misstated if any sampling kicks in, because the report will only show details for hits that were included in the sample.
 No level of sampling is acceptable for these detailed reports.

 Little Bites